-- A. provide counseling to the student - B. request or require the student's parent to attend a parental involvement program - C. request or require a parent to attend a truancy prevention mediation program - D. notify the Registrar of Motor Vehicles of the student's absences - E. take appropriate legal action
+- B. $(\underline{x})$ request or require the student's parent to attend a parental involvement program - C. $(\underline{x})$ request or require a parent to attend a truancy prevention mediation program - D. (x) notify the Registrar of Motor Vehicles of the student's absences - E. (x) take appropriate legal action - F. ( ) assignment to an alternative school [DRAFTING NOTE: If the District has established an alternative school, it must appear as an alternative intervention strategy.]